 For the (affluent) older generation still attached to the traditional live television experience, YouTube TV is intended to beat cable providers at their own game.
 The offering includes over 70 networks broadcasting in real time.
-YouTube TV costs $49.99/month.
-As of March 2019, YouTube TV counted 1 million users – up from 300,000 a year previously.
+YouTube TV costs $64.99/month, jumping up $15 in June 2020.
+Certainly not a discount option, then…

 YouTube has, like Netflix, moved into the game of commissioning its own content, from a range of creators and celebrities, under the banner of YouTube Originals.
 This ranges from shorter clips of Will Smith bungee jumping out of a helicopter, for example, to full series – such as Cobra Kai, a follow up to 1984 cult classic The Karate Kid.

 The latter category of content was a part of the YouTube Premium offering, available only to subscribers of the paid service.
 In May 2019, however, YouTube announced that new YouTube Original content would be available to all viewers, with non-Premium viewers watching with ads – as with normal content.